Gangadhar-NG-CODER/icici-fraud-alert-agent/README.md

 Open **http://localhost:3000** in your browser! 🎉

+---

 ## 💡 How to Use

-1. Click "Start Learning" on the welcome screen
+1. Click "Talk to SDR" to start the conversation
-2. The coordinator will greet you and explain the three modes
+2. The SDR will greet you warmly and ask what brought you here
-3. Choose your preferred mode:
-   - Say "I want to learn about variables" for Learn mode
-   - Say "Quiz me on loops" for Quiz mode
-   - Say "I'll teach you about functions" for Teach-Back mode
-4. Switch modes anytime by saying "Switch to [mode] mode"
+3. Have a natural conversation:
+   - Ask about Zerodha products: "What is Kite?"
+   - Ask about pricing: "What are your charges?"
+   - Ask about use cases: "Can I do algo trading?"
+4. The agent will naturally ask for your details during conversation
+5. When you're done, say "That's all" or "Thanks" to end the call
+6. The agent will provide a summary and save your lead information

+---

 ## 📁 Project Structure

 ```
-teach-the-tutor-ai-voice-agent/
+zerodha-sdr-voice-agent/
 ├── backend/
 │   ├── shared-data/
+│   │   ├── zerodha_company_info.json  # Company details
+│   │   └── zerodha_faq.json           # 25 FAQ entries
+│   ├── leads/                          # Generated lead files
-│   │   └── day4_tutor_content.json    # Programming concepts database
+│   │   └── lead_TIMESTAMP.json        # Individual leads
 │   ├── src/
-│   │   ├── agent.py                    # Main agent with 3 modes
+│   │   ├── agent.py                   # Main SDR agent
 │   │   └── __init__.py
 │   ├── .env.example
 │   ├── pyproject.toml